ehinderer/SRI_testing/tests/onehop/README.md

 #### Excluding Tests

+Note that the above KP JSON configuration has a pair of `exclude_tests` tag values.

 Each unit test type in the [One Hop utility module](util.py) is a method marked with a `TestCode` method decorator that associates each test with a 2 - 4 letter acronym.
 By including the acronym in a JSON array value for an (optional) tag `exclude_tests`, one or more test types from execution using that triple.

-A test exclusion tag may be placed at the top level of a KP file JSON configuration and/or within any of its triple entries, as noted in the above data KP template example.
+A test exclusion tag (`exclude_tests`) may be placed at the top level of a KP file JSON configuration and/or within any of its triple entries, as noted in the above data KP template example.
 In the above example, the unit test corresponding to the "RPBS" test type ("_raise_predicate_by_subject_") is not run for any of the triples of the file, whereas the test type "RSE" ("_raise_subject_entity_") is only excluded for the one specific triple where it is specified.
 Note that test exclusion for a given triple is the union set of all test exclusions.
 A table summarizing the test codes for currently available tests (as of April 2022) is provided here for convenience (see the util.py file for more details):

 | Test Name                  | Test Code |
 |----------------------------|:---------:|